CNIC-Proteomics/nf-PTM-compass/docs/SingularityCE.md

 You have installed also GCC with the build-essential package.
 This will install GCC as well as other popular packages such as make, which is often used with GCC to automate the compilation process of bigger software.

 ## Install Go
-SingularityCE is written in **Go**, and may require a newer version of Go than is available in the repositories of your distribution.
+SingularityCE is written in Go, and may require a newer version of Go than is available in the repositories of your distribution.
 We recommend installing the latest version of Go from the official binaries (https://golang.org/dl/)

-The version of Go that we have tested is 1.22.1.

 After deciding on a release to install, run the following commands to proceed with the installation.
 ```